 I’ll admit that I’m kind of a news junkie.
 I want to hear the latest about COVID-19 as well as everything else that is going on.
 I hear the numbers, listen to interviews with Dr. Fauci, Dr. Birx and others.
-I see the never-ending lines of cars waiting to pick up food at food banks, I hear about job loss, farmers throwing out crops because they have nowhere to send them, people who are quarantining by themselves and are lonely, marriages and families struggling because they are spending so much time together and more.
+I see the never-ending lines of cars waiting to pick up food at food banks.
+I hear about job loss, farmers throwing out crops because they have nowhere to send them, people who are quarantining by themselves and are lonely, marriages and families struggling because they are spending so much time together and more.
+There is no doubt that right now, feelings of depression and COVID-19 are related.

 Day after day I am filling my mind with all of this and I realize, the intensity of this is impacting me in so many ways and we are nowhere near the end.
 Honestly, it’s straight-up depressing and I am mentally feeling the impact of it all.